Near coincidences and nilpotent division fields: Nilpotent groups of composite level

+In Table~\ref{tab:Models}, we give models for the modular curves from Table~\ref{tab:CompositeLevel} that have non-cuspidal rational points.

 Working without the assumption of Conjecture~\ref{conj:Uniformity}, we must consider the possibility that there is an elliptic curve $E/\Q$ for which $\Im\bar\rho_{E,5}$ is contained in the normalizer of the split Cartan mod $5$ and for which $\Im \bar\rho_{E,p}$ is contained in the normalizer of a non-split Cartan modulo $p$ for some Mersenne prime $p$.
-This is possible for $p = 3$, and the elliptic curves for which this occurs are parametrized by the modular curve with label \texttt{15.45.1.1}.
-For $p > 3$, the extension of Theorem~\ref{thm:Lemos} just mentioned shows that this is impossible.
+Theorem~\ref{thm:LemosExtend} above shows this is only possible for $p = 3$, and the elliptic curves for which this occurs are parametrized by the modular curve with label \texttt{15.45.1.1}.

 In addition, we must consider the possibility that there is an elliptic curve $E/\Q$ for which $\im \bar\rho_{E,p}$ is contained in the normalizer of a non-split Cartan modulo $p$ for some Mersenne prime $p$, and which also has a rational point of order $2$.
-If this case were to occur, then $\QQ(E[2^{k} p])/\QQ$ would be nilpotent for all $k \geq 1$.
-We now use the main result of \cite{Lemos2}.
+This implies the mod $2$ image of Galois is contained in a Borel subgroup, which for $p=2$ is equal to $C_{s}^{+}(2)$.
+The desired result again follows from Theorem~\ref{thm:LemosExtend}.
+This concludes the proof of Theorem~\ref{thm:main_Nilp}.